nat-20/ORACLE-ddos/README.md

 ```
 If the compilation was successful, the p4 compilator crates a new folder (**./p4src/build**) with two files (**bmv2.json** and **p4info.txt**).
 Make sure that the compilation does not show any error.

 3. The next step is to package together all the project as an ONOS application (.oar).
 This package, named **org.p4.template.oar**, will contain the Pepilene, the custom module, and the P4 application already compilated.
 After that, it must be installed in ONOS using the interface provided.
-To do that, you just need execute the follow make command (the process can be watched in real-time in the ONOS logs):
+To do that, you just need execute the follow make command (the process can be watched in real-time in the ONOS logs or at the terminal #2):
 ```
 make fast
 ```